 Mansfield Short Story Award

-Each year Katherine Mansfield House & Garden invites entries for the Mansfield Short Story Award from Year 12 and 13 students in the Wellington Region.
+Each year Katherine Mansfield House & Garden invites entries for the Mansfield Short Story Award from Year 12 and 13 students in the Wellington region.
 The award is a $500 cash prize made possible by a generous bequest from Gay Saker, a long-time Wellington English teacher.
-Entries for 2023 closed on 16 August 2023.
-This page will be updated when entries open for the 2024 Award, likely in July.
-For those who missed the deadline or are keen to enter other competitions for young writers, there is a list of opportunities here.
+Entries usually open in June and close in August, with an awards event in September.
+The competition is promoted directly to secondary schools and through our social media.
+If you or a student you know would like more information, please get in touch.

 Mansfield Short Story Award 2023